 Another important aspect to mention is that zones pattern are continuously and automatically being updated in real time (whenever new data arrives into WaterSight) using always last month of historical data.
 This means that the zone pattern for today is slightly different than the zone pattern of the previous day and will be slightly different from tomorrow pattern.

-To assure that a zone pattern is calculated, all inflows, outflows and storage sensors must be defined (information configured in the Zones configuration page) and transmitting data into WaterSight (make sure sensors are defined in the Sensors configuration and that the On-Premise tools are correctly working - SCADA pusher and On-Site Coordinator).
+To assure that a zone pattern is calculated, all inflows, outflows and storage sensors must be defined (information configured in the Zones configuration page) and transmitting data into WaterSight (make sure sensors are defined in the Sensors configuration and that the On-Premise Data Pusher tool is correctly working).
 Besides this, to assure that a reliable pattern is computed, all zone boundary valves should be closed and zones should be as stable as possible throughout the year (frequent change of zones boundaries affect pattern reliability).

 The user can analyze each zone dimensional pattern automatically calculated by WaterSight by acceding to the Zone details graph (under Network Monitoring page).
 Once in the zone detail graph, the user should change the interval to "15 min" and the pattern dropdown option to "Last month" and enable the legend by clicking on the existent button on the top right of the graph.